Nondiscrimination, Equal Opportunity, and Affirmative Action

 Title IX and University Policy prohibit gender-based harassment, which may include acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature.

 Sexual Violence: “Sexual violence” means any physical act which is sexual in nature that is committed by force or without the full and informed consent of all persons involved.
 Sexual violence may include but is not limited to rape, sexual assault, sexual battery, and sexual exploitation.
 Sexual violence can occur between strangers or acquaintances, including people involved in an intimate or sexual relationship.
-Sexual violence can be committed by men or by women, and it can occur between people of the same or different sex.
+Sexual violence can be committed by anyone, and it can occur between anyone.

 Gender Identity: The gender that a person claims for oneself – which may or may not align with the gender assigned to the person at birth.